frontandrew/leat-code-tasks/README.md

-# LeatCode tasks
+# LeetCode tasks
-Tasks from the LeatCode platform
+Tasks from the LeetCode platform